istio/istio.io/content/en/docs/tasks/security/cert-management/dns-cert/index.md

 ## Configure DNS certificates

-The `IstioControlPlane` custom resource used to configure Istio in the `istioctl manifest apply` command, above, contains an example DNS certificate configuration.
+The `IstioControlPlane` custom resource used to configure Istio in the `istioctl install` command, above, contains an example DNS certificate configuration.
 Within, the `dnsNames` field specifies the DNS names in a certificate and the `secretName` field specifies the name of the Kubernetes secret used to store the certificate and the key.